sanderevers/sanderevers.github.io/_posts/2019-09-11-finding-sets.md

 I like how Python lets me write `isset` almost literally like the above definition of a set.
-The only tricky thing you need to know is that [zip](https://docs.python.org/3/library/functions.html#zip) transforms the three (per-card) lists of 4 attribute values into four (per-attribute) lists of 3 card values.
+The only tricky thing you need to know is that [zip](https://docs.python.org/3/library/functions.html#zip) transforms the three (per-card) lists of 4 attribute values into four (per-attribute) lists of 3 values.

 > Aside: `allsame(v0,v1,v2) or alldifferent(v0,v1,v2)` could be replaced with
 > `len({v0,v1,v2})!=2` for a shorter, but less readable, definition.

-The obvious way to find all sets in a table of 12 cards is to check every 3-card combinations using a three-level nested loop.
+The obvious way to find all sets in a table of 12 cards is to check every possible 3-card combination on the table using a three-level nested loop.
 Let's define a table of random cards and a method that finds the sets using this "generate and test" approach: